James M. Buchanan

-Early life
+Early life and education

-Buchanan was born in Murfreesboro, Tennessee, the eldest of the three children of James and Lila (Scott) Buchanan, a family of Scotch-Irish descent.
-He had two sisters.
-When James Buchanan Sr. married in 1918 and began his family he borrowed heavily to mechanize and improve the farm, including the acquisition of a herd of Jersey cattle.
+Buchanan was born in Murfreesboro, Tennessee, the eldest of the three children of James and Lila (Scott) Buchanan.
+His paternal grandfather, John P. Buchanan, was governor of Tennessee from 1891 to 1893.
+According to Buchanan's 1992 memoir, when his father, James Buchanan Sr., married in 1918 and began his family he borrowed heavily to mechanize and improve the farm, including the acquisition of a herd of Jersey cattle.
 The Buchanan farm suffered during the 1920s—by the time James Buchanan Jr. was old enough to work on the farm, all the work was done either manually or with mules and horses.
-In his 1992 memoirs, he described his family life on the farm as "genteel poverty" with neither indoor plumbing nor electricity.
-Later in his life Buchanan continued to enjoy working on his large hobby farm in Blacksburg, Virginia.
+Buchanan described his life on the farm as "genteel poverty" with neither indoor plumbing nor electricity.
+The house did contain his grandfather's library of books on politics.
 Unlike in other farm families where children regularly stayed home to help as farm labor, his mother insisted he never miss a day of school.
-He grew up in a house with his grandfather's library of books on politics.
-While completing his first university degree in 1940 at the Middle Tennessee State Teachers College he continued to live at home and work on the farm.
-In 1941 he completed his M.S. at the University of Tennessee and subsequently his PhD at the University of Chicago.
+While completing his first university degree in 1940 at Middle Tennessee State Teachers College he continued to live at home and work on the farm.
+In 1941 he completed his M.S. at the University of Tennessee.

 World War II

-He served as an officer in the United States Navy in Pearl Harbor and Guam in Honolulu, Hawaii starting in March 1942 as part of Admiral Chester W. Nimitz's operations planning staff.
-He began his active duty in September 1941, trained in New York, then left for Honolulu in March 1942, where he remained during the war.
+Buchanan attended the United States Naval Reserve Midshipmen's School in New York starting in September 1941.
+He was assigned to Honolulu, Hawaii in March 1942, where he served as an officer on Admiral Chester W. Nimitz's operations planning staff in the United States Navy.